KagChi/lavalink-glitch/README.md

 - [x] using custom lavalink client

 ## Important notes:
-- [x] To keep this 24/7 you need to make an account on UptimeRobot service, and make HTTP request to your app every 5 minutes.
-For example, if your app is named `lavalink-glitch` then make HTTP request to `https://lavalink-glitch.glitch.me`
+- [x] ~~To keep this 24/7 you need to make an account on UptimeRobot service, and make HTTP request to your app every 5 minutes.
+For example, if your app is named `lavalink-glitch` then make HTTP request to `https://lavalink-glitch.glitch.me`~~
+- [x] Glitch boost to keep 24/7 (glitch banned uptimerobot)
 - [x] Do not forget to set your password (in `application.yml` file)

 ## Advantages: